cisco-open/camblet/README.md

 ## CLI

 The Wasm kernel module comes with a user space [CLI](./cli/) written in Go.
-The kernel module exposes a character device: `/dev/wasm`, this can be used to interact with the module through the CLI.
+The kernel module exposes a character device: `/dev/wasm`, which can be used to interact with the module through the CLI.
 One usually runs this CLI on the Linux host itself.

 ### Build